Sponsored Links

 The Cadillac CTS-V was a high-performance variant of the CTS sedan from General Motors’ Cadillac division.
-The nameplate spans three generations, with the first-gen model launching for the 2004 model year.
+The nameplate spans three generations, with the first-gen model launching for the 2004 model year and the last being discontinued after the 2019 model year.

 First-Generation CTS-V